Shilajit Side Effects: What to Know Before Use

 What are the most common shilajit side effects?

 Most people tolerate shilajit well.
-Mild side effects include digestive upset (loose stools or constipation), vivid dreams, and initial headaches.
-These typically resolve within 1-2 weeks.
-Reduce dose if symptoms persist.
+Mild side effects include digestive upset (loose stools or constipation), vivid dreams.
+Initial headaches.

 Can shilajit cause heavy metal toxicity?

-Only if contaminated.
-Authentic, lab-tested shilajit poses minimal heavy metal risk.
-Cheap or unverified products can contain lead, arsenic, or thallium.
 Always buy from brands publishing third-party COAs within AYUSH/IS 15481 limits.

 Is shilajit safe for pregnant women?

-No. Pregnancy data is insufficient to confirm safety.
 Iron content and hormone-modulating effects make shilajit inappropriate during pregnancy.
-Breastfeeding women should also avoid it until more research exists.

 Can shilajit interact with medications?

 Yes, several classes.
 Space shilajit 2 hours from: thyroid medications, antibiotics (tetracyclines, fluoroquinolones), iron supplements, and bisphosphonates.
-Discuss with your doctor if you take heart, diabetes, or blood pressure medications.

 Does shilajit cause allergic reactions?

 Rare but possible.
 Symptoms include rash, itching, swelling, or difficulty breathing.
-Stop immediately and seek medical care if reactions occur.
-Introduce shilajit slowly starting with a small dose to check individual tolerance.

 Can men experience hormonal imbalance from shilajit?

-Shilajit raises testosterone modestly (Pandit 2016: +23.5%).
-For most men this is beneficial.
 Men with hormone-sensitive conditions (prostate cancer, severe acne) should consult their doctor before use.

 What's the maximum safe daily dose?

 Research-supported doses cap at 500mg daily.
-Exceeding 1,000mg daily increases side effect risk without proportional benefit.
-Stick to 250-500mg and cycle 8-12 weeks on, 2 weeks off for safety.
+Exceeding 1,000mg daily raises side effect risk without proportional benefit.

 Evidence, Sourcing & Verification

-Every claim about shilajit should be traceable to three things: peer-reviewed research, verified geographic sourcing, and per-batch lab testing.
-Without all three, you are trusting a label.
+Every claim about shilajit should be traceable to three things: peer-reviewed research.
+Verified geographic sourcing, and per-batch lab testing.

 • Research: Our shilajit evidence library catalogues every peer-reviewed paper we cite, with evidence tiers and PubMed links.
 The full evidence narrative lives in our complete shilajit guide.